-Colt is Europe’s leading information delivery platform, enabling its customers to deliver, share, process and store their vital business information.
-An established leader in delivering integrated computing and network services to major organisations, midsized businesses and wholesale customers, Colt operates a 21-country, 33,000km network that includes metropolitan area networks in 38 major European cities with direct fibre connections into 17,000 buildings and 19 Colt data centres.
+Colt is the information delivery platform, enabling its customers to deliver, share, process and store their vital business information.
+It is an established leader in delivering integrated network, data centre, voice and IT services to major organisations, midsized businesses and wholesale customers worldwide.

 In delivering wholesale telecoms services and SME business packages, clearly we’ve got a vested interest in infrastructure at Colt.
 Hence, we were fascinated by a report published last month by The British Infrastructure Commission to address the UK’s infrastructure issues.
 The report is a great insight into how investment in infrastructure will result in a 0.7% lift in GDP over time and makes many sensible recommendation about skills, financing, procurement and planning to ‘make infrastructure happen.’